negimaq/stns-server/README.md

     ```

 ## Add new user
-1. Run script to add users.
+1. Run scripts to add users.

     ```
     ./update-vmlserver.sh